ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

    The setup of rekeying topics at the broker as well as the discovery of the topics at the broker for group members are application specific.
 A possible way is for the KDC to provide such information in the Joining Response message (see {{gid-post}}), by means of a new parameter analogous to 'control_group_uri' and specifying the URI(s) of the rekeying topic(s) that a group member has to subscribe to at the broker.

+Regardless the specifically used delivery method, the group rekeying scheme can perform a possible roll-over of the administrative keying material through the same sent rekeying messages.
+Actually, such a roll-over occurs every time a group rekeying is performed upon the leaving of group members, which have to be excluded from future communications in the group.

+From a high level point of view, each group member owns only a subset of the overall administrative keying material, obtained upon joining the group.
+Then, when a group rekeying occurs:

+* Each rekeying message is protected by using a (most convenient) key from the administrative keying material such that: i) the used key is not owned by any node leaving the group, i.e. the key is safe to use and does not have to be renewed; and ii) the used key is owned by all the target group members, that indeed have to be provided with new group keying material to protect communications in the group.

+* Each rekeying message includes not only the new group keying material intended to all the rekeyed group members, but also any new administrative keys that: i) are pertaining to and supposed to be owned by the target group members; and ii) had to be updated since leaving group members own the previous version.

+Further details depend on the specific rekeying scheme used in the group.

 ### Protection of Rekeying Messages {#one-to-many-rekeying-protection}

 When using a group rekeying scheme relying on one-to-many rekeying messages, the actual data content of each rekeying message is prepared according to what the rekeying scheme prescribes.